danbruder/danos/old-blog/blog/add-a-twitter-share-link-to-a-gatsby-blog/index.md

 date: 2018-08-13
 title: Add a twitter share link to a gatsby blog
 slug: add-a-twitter-share-link-to-a-gatsby-blog
+taxonomies:
-category: Frontend
+  category: [Frontend]
   tags:
     - gatsby
     - twitter
 ---

 To add a twitter share link, you can use the link format outlined here: [https://developer.twitter.com/en/docs/twitter-for-websites/tweet-button/overview.html](https://developer.twitter.com/en/docs/twitter-for-websites/tweet-button/overview.html).

 For me, this meant formatting the link with the url, title, and my twitter handle: